NWC at a glance

 - Romania Semester

-Students also have their choice of 12 semester-long programs offered through the Council for Christian Colleges & Universities, annual summer study abroad courses offered by NWC, and numerous other options thanks to cooperative arrangements with other colleges.
+Students also have their choice of 23 semester-long programs offered through the Council for Christian Colleges & Universities and cooperative arrangements with other colleges, as well as annual summer study abroad courses offered by NWC.

-Men: baseball, basketball, cross country, football, golf, soccer, track & field, wrestling
+Men: baseball, basketball, cross country, football, golf, soccer, tennis, track & field, wrestling

 Women: basketball, cross country, golf, soccer, softball, tennis, track & field, volleyball